Homes for Ukraine with Reset

 What is the Homes for Ukraine scheme?

 Before you arrive, the government will carry out safety checks and home checks on every sponsor to ensure that they are providing you with a suitable and safe home.
-However, if you go through this system and do not feel safe or comfortable in your new home, there are systems in place to offer you support and guidance should things not go well once you arrive and you have to leave your sponsor.
+However, if you go through this system and do not feel safe or comfortable in your new home, there are systems in place to offer you support and guidance should things not go well once you arrive and potentially have to leave your sponsor.

 How our matching process works

-1. Checking your Eligibility
+1. Checking your eligibility

-You will only be eligible for the scheme if;
+You will only be eligible for the scheme if:

 2. Filling in our form

-3. Finding your Sponsor
+3. Finding your sponsor

 The people in the UK who are offering to host you through our matching service, (referred to as sponsors or hosts), will have answered similar questions to you in a different form, and they must have attended a short training with our team to make sure this programme is appropriate for them.
 We look at their form and match it to yours to make sure we provide you with the best fit possible.

-4. Initial Meeting with your Sponsor
+4. Initial meeting with your sponsor

 Next Steps